How to Iterate HashMap in Java Example

 Word: Fifteen

-Let’s create a program where we will iterate entry of a hash map using Map.Entry<K,V> method.
+Let’s take an example program where we will iterate entry of a hash map using Map.Entry<K,V> method.
 We will use the following methods for iteration.

 import java.util.HashMap;